mikkelme/Simula_SummerProject/README.md

 \text{var}(p_S) = \int_{\Omega_S} \big(p_S - \langle p_S \rangle\big)^2 dp_S \ / \ |\text{radial line}|
 $$

 If the pressure is constant the variance will be zero.
-We compute then both the mean of all variances along the radial lines and a maximum value with the coresponding width of that particular radial line.
+We compute then both the mean and the maximum value of all variances along the radial lines.
 In addition we compute the absolute value of the mean absolute normal flow along the interface as

 $$
 \sqrt{\int_{\Gamma} (u_S \cdot \hat{n}_S)^2 d\Gamma} \ / \ |\Gamma|